Domino makes it easy to collaborate on projects, and share project outputs.

 - Only explicit collaborators can modify files and start runs, or import environment variables (if your project exports environment variables).

 - Searchable: Anyone will be able to see this project exists, and see its name and description in search results.
-But they won't be able to view its contents.
+However, they won't be able to view the project's contents.

 - Private: Only collaborators can view this project or even discover its existence through search results.